Azure/iotedge-lorawan-starterkit/LoRaEngine/README.md

 - The LoRaWanPktFwdModule can be replaced by the [LoRaWan Packet Forwarder for RAK833-USB](/Docs/LoRaWanPktFwdRAK833USB) if you have a RAK833 connected thru USB
 - The LoRaWan gateway must implement a UDP server on port 1680 to forward the LoRa commands from/to the ```LoRaWan Network Server``` module.
 In our case it is called ```LoRaWan Packet Forwarder```

 3. The LoRaWan Network Server request status for the LoRa devices.
-The Azure Function ```LoraKeysManagerFacade``` is used as permanent storage for the applicaiton device keys of the devices so nothing is permanently stored into the container.
+The Azure Function ```LoraKeysManagerFacade``` is used to aquire the device identity from IoT Hub.
-4. In the case you're using the demo version with the automatic deployment Azure Resource Manager (ARM) template: the Azure function ```LoraKeysManagerFacade``` will register the device ```47AAC86800430028``` into the Azure IoT Hub.
-Otherwise it does not.
+4. In the case you're using the demo device with the automatic deployment Azure Resource Manager (ARM) template: the Azure function ```LoraKeysManagerFacade``` will register the device ```47AAC86800430028``` into the Azure IoT Hub for you.
+Otherwise you need to provision a device yourself in IoT Hub: [device provisioning ](/README.md/#lora-device-provisioning)
-5. The Azure function ```LoraKeysManagerFacade``` sends back the device details to the module
+5. The Azure function ```LoraKeysManagerFacade``` sends back the device identity to the module
 6. The ```LoRaWan Network Server``` module:

-- register the device on the LoRa Gateway if needed
+- instantiate the device on the LoRa Gateway if needed
 - gather the LoRa sensor data from the LoRaWan gateway thru the ```LoRaWan Packet Forwarder```
 - decode the LoRa data if requested